 Being a small town, Topmost does not have a public transit system used by locals to get to and from work.

-The percentage of people in Topmost with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.50% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Topmost is quite a bit lower than the national average among all cities of 21.84%: just 10.50% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Topmost home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Topmost residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Topmost include Irish, English, Scots-Irish, Scottish, and German.